CyberConnect2

-CyberConnect2 Co., Ltd. (株式会社サイバーコネクトツー, Kabushiki gaisha Saibā Konekuto Tsū) is a Japanese video game development studio mostly known for its work on the .hack series, along with a series of fighting games based on the Naruto franchise.
-They are also known for creating the Little Tail Bronx series (e.g. Tail Concerto and Solatorobo: Red the Hunter).
-In 2016, they expanded their workforce into the international market by opening a studio in Montreal, Canada.
+CyberConnect2 Co., Ltd. (株式会社サイバーコネクトツー, Kabushiki gaisha Saibā Konekuto Tsū) is a Japanese video game developer.
+They are closely affiliated with Bandai Namco Entertainment (formerly Bandai), being best known for its work with the company on the .hack series, along with a series of fighting games based on the Naruto franchise.
+They are also known for creating the Little Tail Bronx series (e.g. Tail Concerto, Solatorobo: Red the Hunter and Fuga: Melodies of Steel).
+In 2016, they expanded their workforce into the international market by opening a studio in Montreal, Canada; however, the studio ceased operations in July 2023 after seven years of service.

 History

-CyberConnect2 was first formed on February 16, 1996 as CyberConnect in Fukuoka, Japan.
+CyberConnect2 was first formed on February 16, 1996, as CyberConnect in Fukuoka, Japan.
 On September 16, 2001, it was renamed CyberConnect2.
 On October 3, 2007, CyberConnect2 changed their logo and expanded their production beyond games, beginning with the formation of Sensible Art Innovation to create the .hack//G.U.
 Trilogy, and LieN to compose the music.

-CyberConnect2 opened a studio in Tokyo, Japan in 2010, and later opened their first international studio in Montreal, Canada in 2016.
-The Fukuoka location remains the parent company.
+CyberConnect2 opened a second studio in Tokyo in 2010, and later opened their first international studio in Montreal, Canada in 2016.
+However, it was announced the Montreal studio would close its doors by the end of July 2023.
+In July 2023, it was announced that a third studio in Osaka will open in early 2024.

 CyberConnect2 was tasked with developing the Final Fantasy VII Remake, described in CyberConnect2's March 2015 Famitsu job advertisement as a photo-realistic role-playing game targeted at the international market built on the Unreal Engine 4 involving physically based rendering.
 In May 2017, it was announced that they had left the project due to unreasonable management from above, and Square Enix moved the remaining development of Final Fantasy VII Remake in-house.

-Current projects

-As of 2015, CyberConnect2 is currently working on two projects for current generation consoles.
-The first is open world.
-The second involves virtual reality.

-It was also stated during a live broadcast on NicoNico that CyberConnect2 will announce their "future vision" for the company, leading them through the next decade.
-This announcement will first appear in the February 1 issue of Famitsu Magazine.

 List of video games

 Films

-CyberConnect2 also produced two computer animated films for the .hack franchise.
+CyberConnect2 also produced two animated films for the .hack franchise.
 The first one, .hack//G.U.
 Trilogy, is an adaptation of the .hack//G.U. games and was released in December 2007.
 The second film is .hack//The Movie, which was released on January 21, 2012.